XenorInspire/DeepFinder/README.md

 It can also find files with the same content with different names in different subdirectories.

 This software has been developed to be used especially for a CLI use.
-However, DeepFinder has the ability to save the output in different formats like JSON, CSV or XML that can be used in other software
+However, DeepFinder has the ability to save the output in different formats like JSON, CSV or XML that can be used with other tools.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://img.shields.io/badge/License-MIT-blue.svg)